-The Renewal Plan delivers on a key Programme for Government commitment and represents a fundamental new vision and direction for the Civil Service.
-The Renewal Plan is the culmination of over 12 months work by two separate but related groups: the Independent Panel on strengthening Civil Service Accountability and Performance and a Civil Service Renewal Taskforce made up of Civil servants from all Government Departments.
-The engagement process for the renewal programme involved face-to-face consultations with almost 2,000 staff and stakeholders to gauge their views on what works well in the civil service; and what is in need of change.
-Government Ministers and members of both Houses of the Oireachtas were asked for their views.
-In addition, the heads of Departments and Offices of State, as well as members of the public, international parties and expert bodies.
+The Renewal Plan delivers on a key Programme for Government commitment, and represents a fundamental new vision and direction for the Civil Service.
+The Plan is the culmination of over 12 months work by two separate but related groups: the Independent Panel on strengthening Civil Service Accountability and Performance, and a Civil Service Renewal Taskforce made up of civil servants from all Government Departments.
+The engagement process for the renewal programme involved face-to-face consultations with almost 2,000 staff and stakeholders to gauge their views on what works well in the Civil Service, and what is in need of change.
+Government Ministers and members of both Houses of the Oireachtas were also asked for their views; in addition to contributions from the heads of Departments and Offices of State, members of the public, international parties, and expert bodies.

-- Unified – Managing the civil service as a single unified organisation
+- Unified – Managing the Civil Service as a single unified organisation

 - Professional – Maximising the performance and potential of all civil service employees and organisations